serverless/enterprise/docs/notifications.md

 - Creates a new SNS Topic "AlarmTopic".
-- Creates a new SNS Topic Policy "AlarmTopicPolicy" and grants the Serverless Framework Enterprise AWS Account (account id: 377024778620) permission to publish to the SNS Topic "AlarmTopic".
+- Creates a new SNS Topic Policy "AlarmTopicPolicy" and grants the Serverless Framework Enterprise AWS Account (account id: 802587217904) permission to publish to the SNS Topic "AlarmTopic".
 - Configures the function and event to accept notifications from the SNS Topic "AlermTopic".
+- Exports the ARN of the SNS Topic so that it's easily available for you to paste into the Serverless Framework Enterprise console

 Once the service, SNS Topic and SNS Topic Policies are deployed via `serverless deploy`, go to [SNS in the AWS Console](https://console.aws.amazon.com/sns/v3/home) and identify the SNS Topic ARN